pixelsdb/pixels/README.md

 `reset-cache.sh` is only needed for the first time of using pixels-cache.
 It initializes some states in etcd for the cache.

+Even if pixels-cache is disabled, `reset-cache.sh` is needed for the first time of starting Pixels.
 Then, start the daemons of Pixels using:
 ```bash
 ./sbin/start-pixels.sh